TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 * a long start-up cost when it's loading the models (see the server mode to prevent model reloading)
 * very fast when parsing large documents because of the mini-batch style of computing
-* efficient use of GPU, about 5x faster than the previous Finnish-dep-parser (which could not use GPU for anything)
+* efficient use of GPU, 5x faster than the previous Finnish-dep-parser (which could not use GPU for anything)
-* transparent passing through metadata
+* transparent handling of metadata

 ## Metadata in input